judexzhu/knowledgebase/server-dell-rseries-r630.md

 # iDRAC SETTINGS TO BE CONFIRMED ***
 ### iDRAC configuration

- 1. Configure iDRAC in BIOS as per BMC options in the BIOS configuration (above)
+ 1. Configure iDRAC in BIOS as per iDRAC options in the BIOS configuration (above)
  2. Configure user/password network information via ipmitool using the following parameters
 ```
  LAN_CHANNEL=1
  ADMIN_USER_ID=2
 ```
  3. N.B. password for user must be at least 8 characters, contain capital letters and numbers
- 4. BMC serial console is connected to ttyS1 (COM2) speed 115,200 parity 8n1.
+ 4. iDRAC serial console is connected to ttyS1 (COM2) speed 115,200 parity 8n1.

 ***
 ### Upgrading firmware